ajlopez/RskApi/README.md

 [RSK](http://rsk.co) API, accesing a running node using JSON RPC.
 It's a simple replacement to the usual web3 interface.

+This is a personal project, not related with or endorsed by [RSK](http://rsk.co).

 ## Installation

 Via npm on Node: